DevOps vs SRE: Operational Philosophies

 Overview

-SRE (Site Reliability Engineering), pioneered by Google in 2003, applies software engineering to operations, focusing on reliability and scalability.
+SRE (Site Reliability Engineering) applies software engineering to operations for reliability and scalability.

 Section 1 - Mechanisms and Techniques